What We Fund

 - Eligible organizations are invited to apply for up to $25,000 in general operating support.
 Applicants will be asked to document their entire financial need even if it exceeds $25,000.

 - Multiple organizations seeking to collaborate or merge for reasons of efficiency may be eligible for additional funding.
-Multiple organizations considering applying should contact Carolyn Desrosiers ([email protected], 920.702.7625) before completing an application.
+Multiple organizations considering applying should contact Carolyn Desrosiers ([email protected]), or call 920.702.7625 before completing an application.

 - With the applicant’s permission, proposals will be made available to donors with funds within the Foundation and other local funders if unmet need exists beyond the grant award.